Hello,

 The important bits here are:

-is secure copy and allows use ofssh
+scpis secure copy and allows use ofsshkeys.- I’m using

-will execute both commands at the same time; better to have a slight delay and wait for the first command to finish.
+sshkeys for authentication, this prevents having to type my password repeatedly and offers secure copying and logins.
+'Sleep'is there ascronwill execute both commands at the same time; better to have a slight delay and wait for the first command to finish.

 sheevaplug crontab